Eat well, feel great and live better. Starting now!

 When and How to Serve Blueberry Waffles

-Blueberry waffles aren’t just for lazy Sundays they’re flexible enough to fit into various meals and occasions.
-From solo breakfast indulgences to big family brunches, here’s how to make them work any time of day:
+Blueberry waffles aren’t just for lazy Sundays they’re flexible enough to fit into various meals and occasions. here’s how to make them work any time of day

-- Dessert Twist: Top with a scoop of vanilla ice cream and a drizzle of blueberry compote for a sweet treat.
+• Dessert Twist: Top with a honey and a drizzle of blueberry compote for a sweet treat.

 Pro Tip: Try a lemon-blueberry smoothie it echoes the berry flavors while offering a bright, zesty contrast.